digital-skills-for-researchers/slideshows/_modules/version-control/creating-a-github-account/index.md

         Choose a short and memorable username you won't be embarrassed to share in a professional setting.

-    - content: |

-        Choose the free account and click "Finish sign up".

-      notes: |

         Free accounts allow you to have unlimited public projects, but if you'd like to have private projects then you will need to change to a paid account.